kmehltretter82/frama-c-linux/KERNEL.md

 `tinyconfig` enables SMP with 512 configured CPUs, exposing the constant `ilog2` array-bound path that the initial x86 configuration did not exercise.

+Revision `dd370b2d31` establishes the first ARM64 KVM corpus.
+GNU `typeof` suppresses array and function-designator decay for its direct operand, but the frontend incorrectly propagated that non-decay context through an explicit cast.
+ARM64's `RELOC_HIDE((unsigned long)reserved_pg_dir, 0)` therefore tried to cast an array directly to an integer in nine files.
+Scoping non-decay to the cast expression, as required by the language rules, moves the corpus from 3/12 to 12/12 typed.
+A focused regression covers complete and incomplete arrays and function designators inside `typeof` and `sizeof`.

+The final KVM run aggregates 1,423 defined functions, 20,367 source lines, 3,462 calls, and 3,468 pointer dereferences across the 12 separate ASTs.
+It emits 1,036 classified warnings and no undeclared builtins.
+These aggregate counts include repeated inline/header definitions in each translation unit.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;
 the DWC3, Open vSwitch, and ARM64 databases were generated directly in